Community Learning Center open house set for Jan. 11

 Tipton said the CLC is a supporting organization represented by board members.

-Other board members are Ann Linson, superintendent of East Noble School Corporation; Jim Pankop, director of the Kendallville Park Department; Gary Adkins, president of Parkview Noble Hospital; Candice Holbrook, Oak Farm Montessori head of school, and Freedom Academy executive director, Melissa Carpenter.
+Other board members are Ann Linson, superintendent of East Noble School Corp.; Jim Pankop, director of the Kendallville Park Department; Gary Adkins, president of Parkview Noble Hospital; Candice Holbrook, Oak Farm Montessori head of school, and Freedom Academy Executive Director Melissa Carpenter.

 (0) comments